Kismuz/btgym/README.md

 ```
 DISCLAIMER:
+Code presented here is research/development grade.
+Can be unstable, buggy, poor performing and is subject to change.

-This package is neither out-of-the-box-moneymaker, nor it provides ready-to-converge RL solutions.
+Note that this package is neither out-of-the-box-moneymaker, nor it provides ready-to-converge RL solutions.
-Rather, it is framework for setting experiments with complex, non stationary, time-series based environments.
+Think of it as framework for setting experiments with complex, non stationary, time-series based environments.
 I have no idea what kind of algorithm and setup will solve it [if any].
-Explore on your own!
+This is work in progress.
 ```
-###### This work is in early development stage.
-Expect some surprises.

 ****
 ### <a name="contents"></a>Contents
 - [Installation](#install)